 \subsection{Toys4K Dataset}

-An object dataset with a high number of diverse categories and high-quality 3D meshes is essential for studying whether leveraging 3D object shape can enable improved low-shot generalization.
-We satisfy this requirement with our new \emph{Toys4K dataset}, which we will make freely available to the research community.
+An object dataset with a high number of diverse categories and high-quality 3D meshes is essential to study whether leveraging 3D object shape can enable improved low-shot generalization.
+We satisfy this requirement with our new \emph{Toys4K dataset}.
 While it is possible to use existing datasets such as ModelNet40 and ShapeNet (which we include in our experiments), the limited number of categories is an obstacle to few-shot learning.
 For example, applying standard training/validation/test ratios (e.g. from mini-ImageNet~\cite{vinyals2016matching}) to the 40 categories in ModelNet40 results in a 20-10-10 split, which limits the possibilities for many-way testing.
 A comparison of Toys4K to prior datasets is available in Table~\ref{tbl:dataset-comparison}.
 In Figure~\ref{fig:dataset-accuracy} we demonstrate that many-way low-shot classification on Toys4K is a challenging task in comparison to ModelNet40 and ShapeNet.

 Toys4K consists of 4,179 object instances in 105 categories, with an average of 35 object instances per category with no less than 15 instances per category, allowing for 5 support 10 query low-shot episodes to be formed.
 Fig.~\ref{fig:toys45K_viz} provides an example of the quality and variety of the models.
-Further details on the dataset composition are available in the appendix.
+Further details on the dataset composition are available in the supplement.
 Toys4K was collected by selecting freely-available objects from Blendswap~\cite{blendswap}, Sketchfab~\cite{sketchfab}, Poly~\cite{poly} and Turbosquid~\cite{turbosquid} under Creative Commons and royalty-free licenses.
 Our list of object categories was developed in collaboration with experts in developmental psychology to include categories of objects available and relevant to children in their infancy.
-We manually selected each object to ensure high quality, and we have manually aligned the objects within each category to a canonical coordinate system that is consistent across all instances in that category.
+We manually selected each object and manually aligned the objects within each category to a canonical coordinate system that is consistent across all instances in that category.